Grants & Community Impact Awards

 Grant Applications should be submitted to email@example.com upon completion.
 If you have any other questions, contact us at 215-587-5650.

-NEW FOR 2018-19: If you are an Archdiocesan primary or secondary school, please read through the following information.
+NEW: If you are an Archdiocesan primary or secondary school, please read through the following information.

 CFGP's Grant Committee has identified three areas of charitable interest for schools: safety and security, educational programming, and new program development.
 All proposals falling outside of these areas of interest will not be considered at this time.